fourieraudio/docs/manual/transform.client/library/plugins/plugins.md

 ### Multi-channel

 We support up to 64 channels of multichannel audio, and plugin bus configurations up to 9.1.6!
-If greater/ alternative configurations are required, let us know on our [Discourse forum](https://discourse.fourieraudio.com/)!
+If greater/alternative configurations are required, let us know on our [Discourse forum](https://discourse.fourieraudio.com/)!